Steps to Becoming an Accountant in Connecticut

 Job Growth and Salary Expectations for Accountants in Connecticut

 In Connecticut, accounting is a profession with a huge upside, both in terms of earning potential and the kinds of opportunities that are available to anybody with the right credentials.
-In addition to high salaries, the field is expected to see rapid growth with an expected increase of 8.9% in the number of jobs available between 2016 and 2026 according to the Connecticut Department of Labor.
-This along with normal changes in the workforce is expected to result in almost 1,700 job openings in the state each year over the ten-year period.
+In addition to high salaries, the field is expected to see rapid growth with an expected increase of 6.3% in the number of jobs available between 2018 and 2028, according to the Connecticut Department of Labor.
+This, along with normal changes in the workforce such as retirements and natural job turnover, is expected to result in almost 1,870 job openings in the state each year through 2028.

-The Bridgeport-Stamford-Norwalk area had the eighth highest concentration of accounting jobs in the country in 2018 according to the US Bureau of Labor Statistics.
-This metropolitan area also had the third highest salaries for accountants of any metro area in the country that year; an impressive ranking that can be at least partially credited to the fact that it sits just at the periphery of the nation’s financial capital.
+The Bridgeport-Stamford-Norwalk area had the sixth highest concentration of accounting jobs in the country in May 2020, according to the Bureau of Labor Statistics (BLS).
+This metropolitan area also ranked eighth in the nation for its pay of accountants during this time; an impressive ranking that can be at least partially credited to the fact that it sits just at the periphery of the nation’s financial capital.

 And accountants should be well-paid in Connecticut for the simple fact that there is an enormous demand for their services.
 There is a considerable concentration of wealth here, both in the hands of businesses and wealthy families.
 In 2018, the Yankee Institute for Public Policy calculated that the average tax burden for Connecticut taxpayers amounted to $53,400 apiece.
 With numbers like this, you better believe those tax payers see it as being well worth the expense to retain a good tax specialist.